 - Served as director of the glaucoma fellowship at the Dean McGee Eye Institute

-- Serves as a clinical professor of Ophthalmology at the University of Oklahoma
+- Served as a clinical professor of Ophthalmology at the University of Oklahoma

 - Served on the board and as a member or consultant of a variety of medical associations dedicated to glaucoma and cataract surgery

 - Been consistently named one of “America’s Top Doctors/Ophthalmologists”

 With the help of Dr. Partin, who specializes non-surgical glaucoma management, Dr. Sarkisian and our vision team track, participate in, and keep you informed of the most effective glaucoma breakthroughs.
 Request an appointment at Oklahoma Eye Surgeons.